The Dollar (song)

 "The Dollar" is the debut single by American country music artist Jamey Johnson.
 It was released in August 2005 and is the title track of his debut album The Dollar.
-The song reached number 14 on the Billboard Hot Country Singles chart in early 2006, and was the only charting single from the album.
+The song reached number 14 on Billboard Hot Country Singles in early 2006, and was the only charting single from the album.

 Background and writing

 Johnson was inspired to write the song after taking a job as a construction worker, thus causing him to be away from his own young daughter for two months.

 Content

 The song is a mid-tempo composition accompanied largely by acoustic guitar and steel guitar.
 Its central character is a child who, upon seeing his father leaving for work, asks his mother why the father has to go to work.
-The mother then explains that, at work, they "pay him for his time", thus encouraging the boy to gather a dollar's worth of coins from his personal collection, in an attempt to buy some time from his father.
-After the young boy in the song has gathered his money, the mother calls up the father, telling him that he "[doesn't] have to chase that dollar" because the son "has one here at home".
+The mother then explains that, at work, they "pay him for his time," thus encouraging the boy to gather a dollar's worth of coins from his personal collection, in an attempt to buy some time from his father.
+After the young son has gathered the money, the mother calls up the father, saying, "You don't have to chase that dollar, 'cause your little man has got one here at home."